 His withdrawal could lead to the appointment of the first woman chairman of the Fed, Janet Yellen, currently the central bank's vice chairman.
 But other economic leaders could also be named.

-One leading U.S. economist, Jim O'Sullivan of High Frequency Economics, said Yellen is the likely choice and would lead to a continuation of Fed support for the American economic recovery.
+One leading U.S. economist, Jim O'Sullivan of High Frequency Economics, told VOA Yellen is the likely choice and would lead to a continuation of Fed support for the American economic recovery.

-In a letter to the president, Summers said hearings on his confirmation by the Senate would have been acrimonious and would not have been helpful for the country's economic recovery from the depths of the 2009 recession.
+In a letter to Mr. Obama, Summers said hearings on his confirmation by the Senate would have been acrimonious and would not have been helpful for the country's economic recovery from the depths of the 2009 recession.

 Speculation over a new central bank chief comes at a key time.
 Federal Reserve policy makers are meeting this week to decide whether to curtail the economic stimulus measures they have used to try to boost the U.S. economy, the world's largest.